LvdT/chowdown/_recipes/chantilly.md

 - Add the sugar
 - Whisk until thick

+tips:
+- It is possible to add vanilla, rosewater, citrus or another flavouring before starting to whip

 ---

-It is possible to add vanilla, rosewater, citrus or another flavouring before starting to whip.